 At Key Stage 3 the students have a varied curriculum containing English, Maths, Science, Computing, RE, PE, PSHCE, Humanities (History, Geography, MFL), Music and Technology.
 They will also spend some of their curriculum time ‘Learning Outside the Classroom’.

-At Key Stage 4 the students study qualifications in English, Maths, Science and ICT at a level appropriate to them which could be Entry Level or ASDAN.
-They also have some options such as PE, Duke of Edingburgh, Arts Award and Humanities.
-Alongside this the students have lessons in PE, PSHE/RE and Life skills.
+At Key Stage 4 the students study qualifications in English, Maths, Science and Computing at a level appropriate to them which could be Entry Level or ASDAN.
+Alongside this the students have lessons in Art, Food, PE, PSHE/RE and Life skills.
 There is also an opportunity for students to take part in work experience.

 Educational visits play a key role in learning throughout the school.